Inconsequential-24/KYC/README.md

 4. Click "transact" to complete the KYC for that user.

 ### Transferring Tokens
-1. Expand the deployed `MySecurityToken` contract in Remix.
+1. Expand the deployed `SecurityTokenContract` contract in Remix.
 2. Mint some tokens to a KYC-approved user if needed.
 3. Locate the `transfer` function.
 4. Enter the recipient's address and the amount of tokens to transfer.